-- 1. List the members of your group below.
+- 1. Write your group members' names below.
 Underline your name. - 2.
 In order to speed up access to frequently or recently accessed elements, the rotate-to-root method of maintaining a binary search tree (that is not explicitly balanced) requires each element that is accessed to be rotated with its parent, if any, until the accessed element is the root of the tree.
 Thus, if the same element is accessed again immediately it requires only one tree node to be visited.
 If a few other operations intervene, the previously accessed elements are still likely to be close to the root.